 1 DPO: Symptoms, Signs & What to Expect

-If you’re trying for a baby or you’ve already been on the journey for a while, you might want to know more about what to expect during the two-week wait (TWW) between ovulation and your missed period.
+If you’re trying for a baby or you’ve already been on the journey for a while, you might want to know more about what to expect in the time between having sex to conceive and getting your positive pregnancy test.

-We’re starting right here at 1 DPO, or days past ovulation.
+We’re breaking it down day-by-day, starting right here at 1 DPO, or days past ovulation.

-At 1 DPO, you’ve already done the, ahem, fun part.
+So at 1 DPO, you’ve already done the, (ahem), fun part.

 An egg can be fertilized for up to 24 hours after it’s released, but now the waiting game is on.

-So let’s find out all there is to know about 1 DPO, with a little help from embryologist and fertility expert, Navya Muralidhar.
+So let’s find out all there is to know about what happens at 1 DPO, with a little help from embryologist and fertility expert, Navya Muralidhar.

 In this article: 📝